Wildfire defense for real estate developers

 Wildfire-defended communities command premium pricing as a differentiated product in an increasingly risk-conscious market.

-Wildfire-defended communities sell faster — buyers pay for certainty, especially when their insurer confirms the coverage.
+Wildfire-defended communities sell faster — buyers pay for certainty in an uncertain market.

 Autonomous infrastructure replaces ongoing fire watch contracts and seasonal vegetation management with fixed, low-maintenance systems.